-Two health regions reported no service delivery issues related to recruitment and retention; seven reported moderate service issues including the affect of turnover and vacancies; and one reported experiencing significant issues because of a high vacancy rate at the time of the report.
+Two health regions reported no service delivery issues related to recruitment and retention.
+Eight regions reported minor service issues attributed to the effects of turnover, vacancies and time commitment involved in training/mentoring new hires.

-Health regions also reported that the demand for service can exceed the availability of budgeted resources, therefore any vacancy can result in disruption to service.
+Health regions also reported that the demand for service can exceed the availability of budgeted resources; therefore, any vacancy can result in disruption to service.

-Health regions typically report using other classifications (where possible) to assist in the delivery of service.
+Health regions typically report using other classifications, where appropriate and possible, to assist in the delivery of service.